mrisher/smtp-sts/spec.md

   for MTAs who wish to enhance transparency of TLS tampering without making complicated changes to production mail-handling infrastructure.

-* Enforced: In this mode, sending MTAs should treat STS policy failures, in which the policy action is "reject", as a mail delivery error, and should terminate the SMTP connection, not delivering any more mail to the recipient MTA.
+* Enforced: In this mode, sending MTAs SHOULD treat STS policy failures, in which the policy action is "reject", as a mail delivery error, and SHOULD terminate the SMTP connection, not delivering any more mail to the recipient MTA.

-In enforced mode, however, sending MTAs should first check for a new _authenticated_ policy before actually treating a message failure as fatal.
+In enforced mode, however, sending MTAs MUST first check for a new _authenticated_ policy before actually treating a message failure as fatal.

 Thus the control flow for a sending MTA that does online policy application